China–Indonesia relations: Political relations

-In December 2018, the issue of China's Xinjiang re-education prisons based on the persecution of Islamic citizens and human rights abuses against the Uyghur Muslim minority was brought up in parliament.
+In December 2018, the issue of China's human rights abuses against the Uyghur minority was brought up in parliament.
 Indonesian Vice President Jusuf Kalla said: "we don't want to intervene in the domestic affairs of another country."
+In November 2021, the Chinese embassy in Jakarta presented testimonies from Uyghur government and community representatives in Xinjiang as well as those from Nahdlatul Ulama to counter Western allegations of abuse.
+China has also granted scholarships for santri to study in the country, leading some of them to issue defenses of its Xinjiang policy in Indonesian media.